brandontieu626/beead-music-web-app/README.md

 This project was built using React.js, Next.js, HTML, and CSS.

 I created this project to continue practicing my web development skills and familiarize myself with Next.js 14 (App Router).
-I decided on React with Next.js because as development continues it seems like Next.js is becoming the framework of choice to work with React.
-As I was reading through the React documentation and their design practices, they are encouraging incorporating Next.js as the main framework.
+I decided on using Next.js because through reading React documentation, it seems that the devs are supporting Next.js as the main framework of choice.
 I also wanted to practice CSS fundamentals and responsive web design without using external libraries.

 ### Design